The Ruby Umbrella was created to give you the necessary information in a concise, easy-to-digest accessible format (with other formats coming soon).

 - Unlimited sick days, though it’s a fine line to walk as more sick days = more days without income or less income.

-- Expend energy actually working not commuting.
-We can accommodate our needs without criticism or refusal.
+- We can accommodate our needs without criticism or refusal.

-- Flexible around childcare needs, doctors appointments, medication times.
+- Flexible around childcare needs, doctor’s appointments, and medication times.